restackio/examples-python/examples/streamlit_fastapi_togetherai_llama/README.md

-# Restack AI SDK - FastApi + TogetherAI with LlamaIndex Example
+# Restack AI SDK - Streamlit + FastApi + TogetherAI with LlamaIndex Example

+The model will act as a pirate and you can send it prompts from the streamlit ui and get responses.
+This will showcase how a streamlit app can easily communicate to models using a fastapi server with Restack ai library.

 ## Prerequisites